akramhussein/terraform-deepstream.io-digital-ocean/README.md

 # terraform-deepstream.io-digital-ocean

-Terraform for [deepstream.io](https://deepstream.io/) on DigitalOcean
+Terraform for [deepstream.io](https://deepstream.io/) on DigitalOcean using Docker.

 ## Requirements: